 If at any time, you don’t want us to share, or change your mind about sharing your personal information with a particular person or organisation, please let us know in writing.

 We may contact you for fundraising or marketing purposes, unless you have explicitly opted out, except in the case of client and family information, where personal information will not be used to contact you for this purpose unless we have your consent to do so.

-You can change your mind about receiving information about our services at any time, by contacting us or using the opt-out process on our offers or promotional communication.
+You can change your mind about receiving information about our services at any time, by contacting us or using the opt-out process on our offers or promotional communications.

-If you do not wish to receive this information, or wish to know the source of the information, please contact the Royal Far West team on 02 8966 8500.
+If you do not wish to receive this information, or if you have any questions about the information you receive, please contact the Royal Far West team on 02 8966 8500.